Id Tech: id Tech 7

 At QuakeCon 2018, id Software announced the release of a new game in the Doom franchise called Doom Eternal.
 Powered by the id Tech 7 engine, Doom Eternal was released on March 20, 2020.
 The new engine is capable of delivering an increase in geometric detail without drops in frame-rate vs. id Tech 6.
 On PC, id Tech 7 supports Vulkan rendering only.

 id Tech 8

 At Developer_Direct 2025, id Software revealed gameplay details and the PC specifications for Doom: The Dark Ages, which is powered by their id Tech 8 engine and was released on May 15, 2025.

 The id Tech 8 engine increases the maximum number of on-screen enemies and supports path tracing and realistic game physics, featuring destructible environments.
-It is the first generation of id Tech engine that requires dedicated raytracing-enabled hardware, primarily due to the lighting to be fully raytraced global illumination.
+It is the first generation of id Tech engine that requires dedicated raytracing-enabled hardware, primarily due to the lighting being fully raytraced global illumination.